Virtual work experience - why it can help your child stand out

 GET READY FOR 2022 / 2023 WITH OUR ONLINE GUIDES

 Our online interactive guides provide all the information you need to understand the choices available after GCSE and sixth form

 Online placements are not for everyone

 Not everyone is suited to working behind a screen or remotely; some may have their heart set on a more creative or hands on career option.
-If virtual work experience is not right for your child, there’s lots of other things they can do while at home – check out our blog on helping your child stand out for more ideas.
+Now that lockdown has lifted, there are many more opportunities for face-to-face experience.
+For more details, check out The Parents' Guide to standing out from the crowd.

 Virtual work experience is fairly new and opportunities are limited

 Virtual work placements and internships are a new offering and places are likely to be limited and only available in certain industries, however, the list of companies offering them is growing.

 May not give a full reflection of the particular job

 There are limitations to what can be experienced through virtual placements, so make sure your child is aware that this may only provide a partial glimpse of what’s involved in the job.